UPPMAX/HPC-python/docs/day3/pandas.rst

             ml GCC/13.2.0 Python/3.11.5 SciPy-bundle/2023.11 matplotlib/3.8.2

-      On the LUNARC HPC Desktop, all versions of Jupyter and Spyder load Pandas, NumPy, SciPy, Matplotlib, Seaborn, and many other Python packages automatically, so you don't need to load any modules.
+      On the LUNARC HPC Desktop, all On-Demand versions of Jupyter and Spyder load Pandas, NumPy, SciPy, Matplotlib, Seaborn, and many other Python packages automatically, so you don't need to load any modules.

       If you work at the command line and choose not to use Anaconda3, you will need to load a SciPy-bundle to access Pandas.
 Use ``ml spider SciPy-bundle`` to see which versions are available, which Python versions they depend on, and how to load them.